Highwayman

 A highwayman was a robber who stole from travellers.
 This type of thief usually travelled and robbed by horse as compared to a footpad who travelled and robbed on foot; mounted highwaymen were widely considered to be socially superior to footpads.
 Such criminals operated until the mid- or late 19th century.
 Highwaywomen, such as Katherine Ferrers, were said to also exist, often dressing as men, especially in fiction.

 The first attestation of the word highwayman is from 1617.
-Euphemisms such as "knights of the road" and "gentlemen of the road" were sometimes used by people interested in romanticizing (with a Robin Hood–esque slant) what was often an especially violent form of stealing.
+Euphemisms such as "knights of the road" and "gentlemen of the road" were sometimes used by people interested in romanticizing them with a Robin Hood-esque slant.
 In the 19th-century American West, highwaymen were sometimes known as road agents.
 In Australia, they were known as bushrangers.

-Robbing
+Robbery

-The great age of highwaymen was the period from the Restoration in 1660 to the death of Queen Anne in 1714.
+Highwaymen were most prevalent in England from the Restoration in 1660 to the death of Queen Anne in 1714.
 Some are known to have been disbanded soldiers, and even officers, of the English Civil War and French wars.
 What favoured them most was the lack of governance and absence of a police force: parish constables were almost entirely ineffective, while detection and arrest were very difficult.
 Most of the highwaymen held up travellers and took their money.
 Some had channels by which they could dispose of bills of exchange.
 Others had a 'racket' on the road transport of an extensive district; carriers regularly paid them a ransom to go unmolested.